rishikesh-dev/rishikesh-dev/README.md

-# 💫 About Me:
+# 💫 Hey, I'm Rishikesh Richi! 👋

-#👋 Hi, I'm
+I'm a **Flutter developer** who thrives on building sleek, user-friendly mobile apps with *buttery-smooth animations* and rock-solid testing.
+I love transforming creative ideas into clean, efficient code.
+When I’m not coding, I’m tinkering with **Docker**, exploring **Supabase** or **Firebase**, or diving into new tools to supercharge my dev journey.

-I'm a passionate Flutter developer crafting smooth, user-friendly mobile apps with a focus on animations and robust testing.
-I love turning ideas into reality through clean code and creative solutions.
-When I'm not coding, you might find me experimenting with Docker or exploring new tools to level up my dev skills.
+🌟 **What drives me?** Creating apps that feel alive and workflows that run like a dream.
+Let’s build something awesome together!

 ## 🌐 Socials: